-Awarding body Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) Accredited by the Chartered Institute of Building (CIOB) www.ciob.org.uk What type of accreditation does this programme lead to?
-On completion of an Honours Degree students are eligible to apply for Membership of CIOB at Applicant level Is accreditation in some way dependent on choices made by students?
-No Final award/s available, eg BSc/DipHe/CertHE BSc (Hons) / BSc Ord / Dip HE Construction Management Cert HE Built Environment Studies Award title Construction Management JACS 3 code UCAS code (available from Admissions) Relevant QAA subject benchmark statement/s There is no specific Construction Management benchmark statement but that for Construction, Property and Surveying (2008) has been referred to.
-Other external and internal reference points used to inform the programme outcomes CIOB Skills in the Construction Industry 2013 and RICS Assessment of Professional Competence Mode/s of study (p/t, f/t, distance learning) Full Time and Part Time Language of study English Date at which the programme specification was approved, please include original approval date and dates of any revisions September 2015 Criteria for admission to the programme Entry requirements: A minimum of 240 UCAS tariff points at GCE A Level or equivalent;
+Awarding body Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) What type of accreditation does this programme lead to?
+Is accreditation in some way dependent on choices made by students?
+No Final award/s available, e.g. BSc/Dip.HE /CertHE BSc (Hons) / BSc Ord / Dip HE Real Estate Cert HE Built Environment Studies Award title Real Estate JACS 3 code N230 UCAS code (available from Admissions) 9R4C Relevant QAA subject benchmark statement/s There is no specific Real Estate benchmark statement but that for Construction, Property and Surveying (2008) has been referred to.
+Other external and internal reference points used to inform the programme outcomes CIOB Skills in the Construction Industry 2013, The CIOB and RICS Assessment of Professional Competence.
+CIH Specification for Chartered Membership 2012 Mode/s of study (p/t, f/t, distance learning) Full Time and Part Time Language of study English Date at which the programme specification was approved, please include original approval date and dates of any revisions September 2015

+Criteria for admission to the programme

+Entry requirements:

-- Appropriate AS-Level and Level 3 Key Skills qualifications will also be taken into account - The Advanced Welsh Baccalaureate will also be taken into account - Equivalent qualifications from an overseas country;
+- A minimum of 240 UCAS tariff points at GCE A Level or equivalent; - Appropriate AS-Level and Level 3 Key Skills qualifications will also be taken into account - The Advanced Welsh Baccalaureate will also be taken into account

+Equivalent qualifications from an overseas country.